DMadan54/uniflow/README.md

 UniFlow is a comprehensive productivity application designed for students and professionals to manage their academic and personal productivity workflows in one seamless platform.

-## 🚀 Current Status
+## �� Current Status

-**Phase 1: Authentication System** ✅ **COMPLETED & READY FOR GITHUB**
+**Version 2.0.0** ✅ **RELEASED**

-The application currently has a fully functional authentication system with the following features:
+The application currently has a fully functional authentication system and comprehensive calendar management with the following features:

 ### ✅ Implemented Features